What is ‘bad debt’?

 Regardless of the accounting method you use, it’s essential to minimise this number.
 In addition to negatively affecting cash flow bad debt will also impact the balance sheet by decreasing assets when the amount of accounts receivable is lowered.

-How to avoid bad debts
+How to avoid not getting paid

 Every small business deserves to get paid for the products and services it provides but this doesn’t always happen.
 Fortunately, there are ways to minimise the amount of commercial bad debts.
 This starts with having clear credit policies and procedures in place and following them.
 This begins with having each customer complete a credit application and signing it.
 It also includes checking credit references and credit history to ensure that the business in question has paid its debts in the past.